To Live a Decent Life

 “Each needs the other: capital cannot do without labour, nor labour without capital.
 Mutual agreement results in the beauty of good order.”

 The dockers, Cardinal Manning, William Booth and their allies worked together in harsh circumstances to bring about decent pay for local people.
 Years later around 2001, the same East End communities in the same area were facing similar issues of in-work poverty.
 They came together as The East London Community Organisation, TELCO, and started to work on what was to become the Living Wage.
-Inspired by their forerunners a century before, just as Pope Leo XIII had been to write Rerum Novarum, their efforts are part of an inheritance of covenantal commitment.
+Inspired by their forerunners a century before, just as Pope Leo XIII had been moved to write Rerum Novarum, their efforts are part of an inheritance of covenantal commitment.

 As a baby I looked across the docks at the cranes and ships stretching out for miles.
-Over fifty years on, the landscape has changed almost unrecognisably and the map has been redrawn.
-But some things remain the same: that young father needs a decent wage to support his wife and new born baby.
-Who will join with his family in covenantal relationship if not the Churches?
-As the fallout of the pandemic unfolds, it will be necessary again to uphold the humanity of our neighbourhoods and help people to live a decent life.
+Nearly sixty years on, the landscape has changed almost unrecognisably and the map has been redrawn.
+But some things remain the same: that young father needs a decent wage to support his wife and newborn baby.
+Who will offer companionship with this family if not the churches?

 Learn more about the Great Dock Strike, Cardinal Manning and Catholic social thought here